dehora/outland/README.md

 ## Namespace

 A Namespace is a collection of features and every feature belongs to just one Namespace.
-A Namespace can be anything - it doesn't have to correspond to a construct in your system like a specific service or a product.
+Every feature in a Namespace must have a unique key within the Namespace.

 The main goal of a Namespace is to allow features to be observed by multiple systems.
 For example you might use a Namespace to group features together for an epic project such that it allows those features to span multiple microservices owned by a few different teams.
 Or you may simply want to make some features available to your backend server and your single page webapp.

 Our experience is that the thing you want to develop often has multiple parts and often will span multiple systems.
-In fact we think it's inevitable some ambitious thing you want to build will cut across whatever boundaries you have in place, however well-considered, be they social or technical.
-Namespaces allow you to express that need and deal with requirements that are naturally divergent.
+It's inevitable some thing you want to build will cut across whatever service boundaries you have in place, however well-considered they are.
+Namespaces allow you to handle that and deal with requirements that are naturally divergent.

 Every Namespace has one or more owners that can administrate the Namespace and act as point of contact.
-Every feature belonging to a Namespace must have a unique key within the Namespace.

 Finally, the Namespace construct enables multi-tenancy, allowing multiple teams to share the same Outland service.
 There's nothing to stop you running multiple Outland servers but it